 - Graduate coordinators will file the result of each examination with the Office of Graduate Studies.

-- Once students have chosen the option of the comprehensive exam and enrolled in and/or attempted the comprehensive examination and failed it (or any part), they normally are not eligible to change to any of the thesis, dissertation, or graduate project.
+- Once students have chosen the option of the comprehensive exam and enrolled in (received a WU) or attempted the comprehensive examination and failed it (or any part), they are not eligible to change to any other option (e.g., thesis, dissertation or graduate project).

 - At least three committee members must certify to the success or failure of the student in the examination.